Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Lean Compiler as a Dimension Compressor

 Our key insight behind verifier-guided self-correction is that programs failing for similar reasons often admit similar refinement strategies.
 Ideally, the refinement target $r^{*}(p, c)$ should depend on the underlying failure modes, rather than superficial syntactic details of the program.
 We refer to this inductive bias as failure-mode driven refinement.

-In practice, we cannot observe the underlying failure modes directly, but only their projections through the compiler output $\Phi(c)$.
+In practice, we observe the projections of failure modes through Lean compiler output $\Phi(c)$.
 Although compiler messages are lossy and do not capture full semantic context of the mathematic derivations, they frequently encode high-level structural information about why a proof attempt failed (e.g., unsolved goals, type mismatches, or tactic failures).
 As a result, syntactically distinct programs that induce the same compiler message often benefit from similar corrective actions.

 This perspective highlights a fundamental difference between direct solution synthesis and compiler-guided refinement.
 As illustrated in \cref{fig:overview} (b), direct supervision provides point-wise targets in the program space, tightly coupling learning to individual problem instances.
 In contrast, verifier-guided refinement conditions on compiler feedback, which induces a coarse partition of program space and encourages the learning of refinement strategies that generalize across programs exhibiting similar failure patterns.